newrelic/newrelic-browser-agent/tools/testing-server/README.md

 #### [Worker Commands Transform](./plugins/agent-injector/worker-commands-transform.js)

 This stream transform looks for `{worker-commands}` in the HTML response.
 Integration tests for web workers can pass scripts to be injected into the HTML page via a query parameter: `?workerCommands=<base64 encoded json string>`.
 These worker commands should be an array of JavaScript functions serialized as a string.
 The worker commands are used to issue commands to a worker in order to test certain scenarios like dispatching a network call.
+The test server will take care of properly serializing the functions and wrapping them so that they are self-executing when the web worker evaluates them.

 #### [Script Transform](./plugins/agent-injector/script-transform.js)